Mattes09/shopping-list-05/README.md

+# JSON SERVER
+To use JSON server for testin the server calls please use : json-server --watch db.json --port 3001 App is setup so that it works with JSON server as a mock server.
+Data are then updated in db.json file If the server is not online , APP works with mockData.ts

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.